Majorant series for the $N$-body problem: -body problem: Equations in physical time

 \begin{proposition} For $\eta_0 \in (0,1)$, let $f$ be the function

 The differential equation (\ref{eq:lambdaode2}) has an analytic solution $t \mapsto \lambda(t)$ defined on the disk $D_{r(\eta_0)}(0)$ with

-\end{proposition} \begin{proof} The right-hand side of (\ref{eq:lambdaode2}) being holomorphic in $\lambda=0$, it has an holomorphic solution $t \mapsto \lambda(t)$ in a neighbourhood of the origin $0 \in \C$.
+Function (\ref{eq:r(eta)}) is represented on Figure \ref{fig:radius}. \end{proposition} \begin{proof} The right-hand side of (\ref{eq:lambdaode2}) being holomorphic in $\lambda=0$, it has an holomorphic solution $t \mapsto \lambda(t)$ in a neighborhood of the origin $0 \in \C$.
 Let $R>0$ be the radius of convergence of the series expansion

 of $\lambda(t)$.
 Clearly, $\lambda(\rho)<\sqrt{2}-1$ for $0<\rho<R$; otherwise, it should exist $0<\rho<R$ such that $\lambda(\rho)=\sqrt{2}-1$, which is incompatible with $\lambda''(\rho) = h(\sqrt{2}-1)$.
 Given that the function